arackaf/micro-graphql-react/docs/README.md

 An even better option would be to use my [persisted queries helper](https://github.com/arackaf/generic-persistgraphql).
 This not only removes the entire query text from your network requests altogether, but also from your bundled code.

-### Props passed for each query
+### Query results

-For each query you specify, an object will be returned from the hook, or for render props, passed in the callback's props by that same name, with the following properties.
+The `useQuery` hook returns an object with the following properties.

 <!-- prettier-ignore -->
 | Props | Description |